samuelmholley1/HolleyPfotzerLifeCommand/PROJECT_PLAYBOOK.md

 **Before making any changes, all new agents (AI or human) must read these files in order:**

-1. `HolleyPfotzerLifeCommand/lib/db/schema.ts` — Canonical schema, onboarding, and architecture notes.
+1. `lib/db/schema.ts` — Canonical schema, onboarding, and architecture notes.
-2. `HolleyPfotzerLifeCommand/PROJECT_PLAYBOOK.md` — Philosophy, SOP, next steps, onboarding protocol, and heuristics.
+2. `PROJECT_PLAYBOOK.md` — Philosophy, SOP, next steps, onboarding protocol, and heuristics.
+3. `packages/web/TESTING.md` — E2E and unit testing, code quality, and database migration documentation (Supabase CLI workflow).
-3. A full database snapshot SQL (or its output, provided by the human if agent has no direct DB access) — Actual DB implementation and schema drift detection.
+4. A full database snapshot SQL (or its output, provided by the human if agent has no direct DB access) — Actual DB implementation and schema drift detection.

 **Rules:**
 - Every agent turn MUST update the "NEXT STEPS & OPEN TASKS" section and move completed steps to the "COMPLETED STEPS LOG".